abalan06/project2_website/README.md

 Please feel free to use/fork this tutorial for your own use - feedback welcome!

 This is a project that I did for my Fintech course on DevOps.
-This project is still in progress.
+Any changes made to the repository will update me with an email.

 ## Build Your Website - HTML